bahillia/Computational-Physics/README.md

 # PHYS4200
-Activities, assignments, and projects from throughout the semester of the computational physics course.
+In this repository I have included various activities, assignments, and projects from throughout the computational physics course at California State University, Los Angeles.